 The Jewett Room is located on the first floor with views of both the ocean, the long expansive lawn, and Barter Island across the water.
 With its own private entry onto the covered porch, the Jewett Room holds two extra-long twin beds, a (non-working) fireplace, and loads of antiques, and is located on the east corner of the main house.
-It shares a bathroom with the Alcott Room and the Hurston Room, whose occupant may access through the room to access the bathroom during the night hours.
+It shares a full bath with the Alcott Room and the Hurston Room.
 Although accessible by crossing through the Alcott Room, the Jewett Room should be accessed via its private entryway when the Alcott Room is occupied.
-(Reserved.)
+(RESERVED.)

 (Charlotte Perkins) Gilman Room

 Yellow, of course, the spacious Gilman room is a shared corner bedroom on the second floor with stunning views of the ocean and the long lawn and fields.
 The very spacious Gilman room features two extra-long twin beds, wicker chairs, bureaus, braided rugs and easy chairs.
 A full shared bathroom, with clawfoot tub, is across the hall.
-Adjacent to the library and at the top of the stairs ($1350/week.)
+Adjacent to the library and at the top of the stairs (Two spots: $1350/week each.
+RESERVED.)

 (Flannery) O’Connor Room